cortex-js/compute-engine/src/README.md

   ```

 - If the head is an expression, it may include the wildcard `_` or `_1` to
-  represent the first argument, `_2` to represent the second argument, etc...
+  represent the first parameter, `_2` to represent the second parameter, etc...
-  The wildcard `__` represents the sequence of all the arguments.
+  The wildcard `__` represents the sequence of all the parameter.

   ```json example
   [["Multiply", "_", "_"], 4]